Welcome to Côtes d'Armor

 Another attraction is the Emerald Coast, named after the distinct colour of its sea.
 A paradise for hikers with hundreds of kilometres, a must visit here is taking a trip to the Cap Fréhel (ornithological reserve).

-Where to sleep in Côtes d'Armor
+Where to stay in Côtes d'Armor?

 This region is also so beautiful that it has Norman-style hotels and seaside accommodation in a medieval village atmosphere protected by ramparts.